 Erectile dysfunction can cause the sexual aspect of a relationship to dwindle and finally disappear.
 Even in loving, committed relationships, couples may become distanced, each embroiled in their own battle to cope with the frustrating emotions of losing their physical connection.

 It is important to address the health issues surrounding your partner’s erectile dysfunction, even before you begin talking about the emotional effects it is having.
 All erectile dysfunction that lasts more than a few weeks should be discussed with a doctor.
-As embarrassing as it may be, your partner must bring up the problem with his GP or health nurse, keeping in mind that he won’t be the first man to discuss it.
-In fact, it is considered a common condition, and one that almost all men will experience at some time in their lives.
+As embarrassing as it may be, your partner must bring up the problem with his GP or practice nurse, keeping in mind that he won’t be the first man to discuss it.
+In fact, it is considered a common condition, and one that many men will experience at some time in their lives.

 ED can be indicative of a serious health condition such as diabetes or heart disease, or emotional turmoil such as the loss of a loved one or high levels of stress.
 It can be a side effect of a number of medications.
 It may also be related to a poor state of general health due to lifestyle habits like smoking and lack of exercise.
 A medical professional can help determine the root cause and advise a course of treatment.